terryb58/Marlin-EasyConfig/README.md

 Thank you to the Marlin team for such an awesome piece of software.
 Your contribution to the 3D printing community is invaluable.

 Below is the list of #defines in the section of Configuration.h you must fill in.
+They are explained in Configuration.h but I'll add explanations of each setting here when I get a chance.
 Once you have done that, compile and upload to your Tevo Tarantula and you should be ready for your first print.
-I will add explanations of each setting here when I get a chance.

 #define STOCK_MOTHERBOARD